sztrzask/maklipsa.github.io/_posts/2017-03-28-What-unlimited-scale-and-performanceThis-is-where-to-start.md

 ---
 layout: post
-title: Think You know something about key-value databases?
+title: What unlimited scale and performance?
+This is where to start
-description: ""
+description: "When looking for performance and scale, there is one database type to use."
 series: "databases"
-tags: [Redis, database, key-value]
+tags: [Redis, Riak, Memcached, database, key-value, architecture, preformance]
 image:
-  feature: data/2017-03-28-The-not-so-obvious-complexity-of-key-value-databases/logo.jpg
+  feature: data/2017-03-28-What-unlimited-scale-and-performanceThis-is-where-to-start/logo.jpg
 ---